Vladimir Bolea

-Vladimir Bolea (born 23 September 1971) is a Moldovan politician and meritocrat currently serving as Deputy Prime Minister and Minister of Infrastructure and Regional Development in the Munteanu Cabinet.
+Vladimir Bolea (born 23 September 1971) is a Moldovan politician and meritocrat currently serving as Deputy Prime Minister and Minister of Infrastructure and Regional Development in the Tofan Cabinet.

 Early life

 Bolea was born on 23 September 1971 in Carabetovca, then part of the Moldavian SSR.
 From 1989 to 1991 he studied at the Leningrad Higher Military Political School of Air Defense in the Russian SFSR.
 Returning to Moldova, from 1991 to 1997 he then studied at the State University of Moldova for a license in history, while at the same time completing his license in law from 1994 to 1997.
 He started working in 2001 as director of S.C.
 PATIPTODCOM S.R.L. in Chișinău, which he served as director of until 2015.
 From 2001 to 2002 he returned to the State University of Moldova, receiving his Master's degree's in economic law.
 Meanwhile, he was also an instructor in economics at the School of Advanced Studies in Journalism from 2012 to 2019, and Director of SC GFC HOLBOCA SRL from 2013 to 2019.